oapicf/minecraft-versions/clients/perl/generated/README.md

 use WWW::OpenAPIClient::DefaultApi;

 # load the models
-use WWW::OpenAPIClient::Object::GetMinecraftVersionManifest200Response;
+use WWW::OpenAPIClient::Object::Download;
-use WWW::OpenAPIClient::Object::GetMinecraftVersionManifest200ResponseLatest;
+use WWW::OpenAPIClient::Object::Version;
-use WWW::OpenAPIClient::Object::GetMinecraftVersionManifest200ResponseVersionsInner;
+use WWW::OpenAPIClient::Object::VersionManifest;
-use WWW::OpenAPIClient::Object::V1PackagesPackageIdVersionIdJsonGet200Response;
+use WWW::OpenAPIClient::Object::VersionManifestLatest;
-use WWW::OpenAPIClient::Object::V1PackagesPackageIdVersionIdJsonGet200ResponseAssetIndex;
+use WWW::OpenAPIClient::Object::VersionPackageInfo;
-use WWW::OpenAPIClient::Object::V1PackagesPackageIdVersionIdJsonGet200ResponseDownloads;
+use WWW::OpenAPIClient::Object::VersionPackageInfoAssetIndex;
-use WWW::OpenAPIClient::Object::V1PackagesPackageIdVersionIdJsonGet200ResponseDownloadsClient;
+use WWW::OpenAPIClient::Object::VersionPackageInfoDownloads;
-use WWW::OpenAPIClient::Object::V1PackagesPackageIdVersionIdJsonGet200ResponseJavaVersion;
+use WWW::OpenAPIClient::Object::VersionPackageInfoJavaVersion;

 # for displaying the API response data
 use Data::Dumper;